 C19 Early admission of high school students

 C19 Yes No

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before х
+C19 Does your institution allow high school students to enroll as full-time,

+first-time, first-year (freshman) students one year or more before x

-high school graduation?
+high school graduation? ^

 C20 Common Application Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21 Early Decision

-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?

-C21 If "yes," please complete the following:

-C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date

-For the Fall 2016 entering class ,

-Number of early decision applica

-C21 Number of applicants admitted u nder early decisior n plan

-C21 Please provide significant details about your early o decision plan:

-C22 Early action
+(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21 Early Decision C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, firstyear (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2019 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your Х C22 If "yes," please complete the following:

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

 C22 Yes No

-C22 Do you have a nonbinding early a action plan whereb y students are

-notified of an admission decision well in advance of the regular

-notification date but do not have to commit to atten- ding your х

-college?

-C22 If "yes," please complete the follo owing: .
+C22 C22

-C22 Early action closing date

-C22 Early action notification date
+C22 Early action closing date C22 Early action notification date

-C22 Is your early action plan a "restric ctive" plan under w hich you limit stud ents from applying to other early plans?

-C22 Yes No - •

-C22